alexandrehuat/alexandrehuat.github.io/README.md

 Brain is as valuable as other organs, and mind as observable as other phenomenons.

-Sometimes, life's hard, it bends you knees and breaks your heart, people seem rough and you perceive situations as unmanageable.
+Sometimes, life is hard, it bends you knees and breaks your heart, people seem rough and you perceive situations as unmanageable.
 You may feel helpless, hopeless or even become lethargic when such situation are repeated.
 Younger, I went through such hard times.
-I've wasted a ton of times to deal with.
-But, by persisting in looking for help, I finally found real solutions to adress my difficulties.
+I have wasted a lot of ressources to deal with.
+But, by persisting in looking for help, I found real solutions to adress my difficulties.

-Thanks to the authors of the three books listed below, I healed my mood and my mind and become happier with myself and my pairs.
+Thanks to the authors of the three books listed below, I healed my mood and my mind and became smarter and happier with myself and my pairs.
 These books brought stability and control in my life.
+These adresses three very common disorders: depression, anxiety and addiction.
+Not everyone has a good understanding of these conditions, especially people who suffer from them—there are reasons why…

-If ever you go through endless hard times and recognize yourself in the books previews you can read on Amazon, I sincerely recommend them to you.
-If you decide to buy it, don't hesitate to choose the Kindle versions: they are very practical to work with.
+You can read the previews of the books on Amazon, or find critics on the internet, it may help you to build an opinion.
+If you recognize yourself in one preview, I sincerely recommend the book to you.
+If you decide to buy one, don't hesitate to choose the Kindle version: it is very practical to work with.

 [Knaus, W. J. (2012). *The Cognitive Behavioral Workbook for Depression: A Step-by-Step Program* (2nd ed.).](http://amzn.to/2zEElrq)

 [Knaus, W. J. (2014). *The Cognitive Behavioral Workbook for Anxiety: A Step-by-Step Program* (2nd ed.).](https://www.amazon.fr/Cognitive-Behavioral-Workbook-Anxiety-Step-ebook/dp/B00MQCLJJG/ref=pd_sim_351_1?_encoding=UTF8&psc=1&refRID=NS8NTSVE4869FE6FH67G)